cnbbooks/lfe-sicp/ch2/extended-exercise-interval-arithmetic.md

 Alyssa's idea is to implement "interval arithmetic" as a set of arithmetic operations for combining "intervals" (objects that represent the range of possible values of an inexact quantity).
 The result of adding, subtracting, multiplying, or dividing two intervals is itself an interval, representing the range of the result.

 Alyssa postulates the existence of an abstract object called an "interval" that has two endpoints: a lower bound and an upper bound.
 She also presumes that, given the endpoints of an interval, she can construct the interval using the data constructor ``make-interval``.
-Alyssa first writes a procedure for adding two intervals.
+Alyssa first writes a function for adding two intervals.
 She reasons that the minimum value the sum could be is the sum of the two lower bounds and the maximum value it could be is the sum of the two upper bounds:

 ```lisp
 (defun add-interval (x y)